dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 QUALIFICATIONS FOR EXHIBITION IN COMPETITIVE CLASSES

-All dahlias exhibited in competitive classes must be qualified for the classes in which they are shown, by Classification, Formation or Size.
+All dahlias exhibited in competitive classes must conform to the classes in which they are shown, by Classification, Formation or Size.

 Dahlias included in the current issue of the National Dahlia Society's Classified Directory of Dahlias are "Classified cultivars" and may only be exhibited in the classes for which they have been classified.

-An unclassified cultivar should conform with the formation and size, relative to the class in which it is exhibited, and shall be judged on the same basis as a classified cultivar.
+An unclassified cultivar which conforms with the formation and size, relative to the class in which it is exhibited, and shall be judged on the same basis as a classified cultivar.

-The sizes shown in the internationally recognised Group Classification , Formation and Sizes are an indication for garden purposes of the size of blooms obtainable from dahlias grown under reasonably good conditions, and dahlia cultivars are classified accordingly.
+The sizes shown in the internationally recognised Class Classification, Formation and Sizes are an indication for garden purposes of the size of blooms obtainable from dahlias grown under reasonably good conditions, and dahlia cultivars are classified accordingly.

 Exhibition standards have, therefore, been adopted and blooms exceeding the maximum sizes for the class in which they are exhibited must be disqualified.
 This applies equally to classified and unclassified cultivars.